HALCO participates in law reform and community development activities that benefit or assist people with HIV/AIDS.

 - Legal Aid Ontario Family Law Advisory Committee

-Some of the Law Reform activities that we have been involved with include:
+Some of the Law Reform activities and publications that we have been involved with include:

 - Ontario Provincial Ministerial Roundtable on Criminal Law and HIV – brief by the Ontario Working group on Criminal Law and HIV Exposure (CLHE): www.halco.org/wp-content/uploads/2016/12/CLHE_Ministers-Roundtable-brief_2016Dec5.pdf.
 For more information about the meeting, please see www.halco.org/2016/news/ontario-provincial-ministerial-roundtable-on-criminal-law-and-hiv.